tarantool/doc/doc/how-to/getting_started_net_box.rst

     - [600, 'TEST600']
     ...

-After the insert, we have one tuple where the key value is ``600``.
+After the insert, there is one tuple where the key value is ``600``.
 To select this tuple, you can use the ``get()`` method.
 Unlike the ``select()`` command, ``get()`` returns only one tuple that satisfies the stated condition.